badger707/m920q-dual-NVME/README.md

 Items on hand:
 * M920Q Tiny
-* tons of pictures of M920X board in high resolution, found on internet
+* tons of pictures of M920X board in high resolution, found on internet.
 * M920X Tiny schematics (circut diagrams)
+* M720Q pictures provided/shared by friendly user on Reddit

 In firs steps I started to visualy compare M920X board pictures to my M920Q, just to see how many missing components I will find.
 Most of (missing) components are located on top side of the board around SATA and Wi-Fi connectors area.